-Carrett, Marshall & Co were also commissioned by George Salt of Saltaire firm Titus Salt & Sons to build a ‘steam pleasure carriage’ for him.
-This machine had a locomotive type boiler "two feet six inches in diameter, and five feet three inches long."
+Carrett, Marshall & Co were also commissioned by George Salt of Saltaire firm Titus Salt & Sons in 1861 to build a 'steam pleasure carriage' for him.
+Works number 790, this machine had a locomotive type boiler "two feet six inches in diameter, and five feet three inches long."
 It had two 4ft-diameter driving wheels and a 3ft-diameter leading wheel.
 It was designed to seat 9 people, including the fireman and steerer.
 The engine was exhibited at the Royal Agricultural Show held in Kirkstall, Leeds in 1861, and the International Exhibition held in London in 1862 where the machine was displayed alongside their 2-cwt steam hammer.
-The engine was later given to Salt’s friend Frederick Hodges, the new owner named it ‘Fly by Night’ and became notorious for driving it recklessly around Kentish villages, the vehicle having a top speed of 25mph!
+The engine was later given to Salt's friend Frederick Hodges, the new owner named it 'Fly by Night' and became notorious for driving it recklessly around Kentish villages, the vehicle having a top speed of 25mph!
 After a number of fines he disguised the engine as a fire engine and dressed his passengers as firemen.
-This didn’t fool the police, though ironically the engine went on to become a real fire engine.
+This didn't fool the police, though ironically the engine went on to become a real fire engine.

-A notable name amongst the staff of the firm is works manager Mr Murdock, grandson of William Murdock.
-William Murdock worked for Boulton and Watt and is known to have visited the Leeds works of Fenton, Murray & Wood early in the firm’s history and before the Rotunda had been built that gave the Round Foundry its name.
+A notable name amongst the staff of the firm was works manager Mr Murdock, grandson of William Murdock.
+William Murdock worked for Boulton and Watt and is known to have visited the Leeds works of Fenton, Murray & Wood early in the firm's history and before the Rotunda had been built that gave the Round Foundry its name.

 (there is quite a story of industrial espionage here that is covered in that firm's article)